DaveHartburn/bamclone/Bamclone.md

-  drawGameScreen()        # Draws the main game screen genWheelImage()         # Creates the wheel image on startup genBalls()              # Generate the ball images on startup exploImages()           # Loads in the explosion images loadLevel(l)            # Load a level from file 'l' checkSTopen()           # Checks if a tile is open to the south - is the associated wheel slot free?
+  drawGameScreen()        # Draws the main game screen genWheelImage()         # Creates the wheel image on startup genBalls()              # Generate the ball images on startup genNextBallIcon()       # Generate the icon to show the next ball genIcon(size)           # Generate an icon of the supplied size exploImages()           # Loads in the explosion images loadLevel(l)            # Load a level from file 'l' checkSTopen()           # Checks if a tile is open to the south - is the associated wheel slot free?